reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 {{% image alt="LB Targets" src="images/posts/aws-ec2/lb-targets.png" %}}

-Here we have see two EC2 instances put in a target group which we will register as a target of an Application Load Balancer.
+Here we can see two EC2 instances put in a target group which we will register as a target of an Application Load Balancer.

 Then we configure the routing property of the load balancer with this target group:
 {{% image alt="LB Targets" src="images/posts/aws-ec2/lb-create.png" %}}
-Additionally we have configured a HTTP listener and a security group to control traffic for this load balancer.
+Additionally, we have configured an HTTP listener and a security group to control traffic for this load balancer.

 We can set up the Application Load Balancer to route traffic based on advanced application-level information that includes the content of the request.